antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

 - Material UI theme for component styling
 - Global CSS variables for fundamental styling properties
 - Dark/light mode support through CSS variables and media queries
+- ThemeContext for managing theme state and preferences

 ### Rendering Strategy

 The application uses Next.js App Router with:

 - Server components for content-heavy sections
-- Client components for interactive elements
+- Client components for interactive elements (marked with 'use client' directive)
 - Static rendering for performance optimization
 - Metadata API for SEO optimization